ray-project/ray/doc/source/using-ray-with-tensorflow.rst

    :start-after: __tf_model_start__
    :end-before: __tf_model_end__

-It is strongly recommended you create actors to handle this:
+It is strongly recommended you create actors to handle this.
+To do this, first initialize ray and define an Actor class:

 .. literalinclude:: ../examples/tf_example.py
    :language: python
    :start-after: __ray_start__
    :end-before: __ray_end__

+Then, we can instantiate this actor and train it on the separate process:

 .. literalinclude:: ../examples/tf_example.py
    :language: python